|

 Nevertheless, the underlying

-values of sports derive from the ancient pagan Greek adoration of athletic
+values of competitive sports derive from the ancient pagan Greek adoration

-strength, prowess, and glory.
-But look closely: these are all ideals based
+of athletic strength, prowess, and glory.
+But look closely: these are all

-in the sin of pride.
-And look again: pride stands
+ideals based in the sin of pride.
+Then look again:

 love.